-BIB 4453 Johannine Literature 3 Hours
+BIB 4453 Johannine Literature

-An exceptical study of the Gospel and Epistles of John emphasizing central theological themes including John's contribution to Christology.
+An exegetical study of the Gospel and Epistles of John emphasizing central theological themes including John's contribution to Christology.
 (Prerequisites: BIB 2213 and REL 1153)

-BIB 4463 Daniel and Revelation 3 Hours
+BIB 4463 Daniel and Revelation

+Hours

 An exegetical study of Daniel and Revelation and other apocalyptic passages of Scripture.
 The characteristics of apocalyptic literature and the canons of interpretation that apply to this genre will be examined.
 (Prerequisites: BIB 2213 and REL 1153)